 Abrams does do some patchwork to several of Rian Johnson’s more controversial choices: Rey’s parents, Supreme Leader Snoke, etc. The movie addresses them in a way that should please many of the fans while infuriating those who couldn’t care less about Star Wars continuity or lore.
 But let’s be serious, “The Rise of Skywalker” had no chance of pleasing everyone.
 It was a hopeless proposition.
 So, do you follow Johnson’s lead and kick more sand in the eyes of long-time fans?
 Or do you make a movie for the devoted fanbase and face the ire of scorned critics?

 Sadly, an unnecessary chasm between critics and fans is all but certain and is already blazing across social media.
 The film will probably be held to a ridiculously high standard (by fans AND critics) and unhelpful comparisons to the original trilogy are all but inevitable.
 It’s a shame because “Rise of Skywalker” is pure entertainment – fun, at times thrilling, with a steady tinge of franchise nostalgia and an emotional punch at the end.
 It’s far from perfect.
 The story is messy, there’s enough plot to fill two movies, and some of its characters need more attention.
-But this is still very much a Star Wars film and will evoke many of those same old feelings of kid-like joy and excitement for those who will allow it.
+But this is still very much a Star Wars film and will evoke many of those same old feelings of kid-like joy and excitement for those who allow it.

 VERDICT – 4 STARS